A Fresh Peach Mint Julep

 A traditional mint julep is a bourbon drink that originated in the South long ago in the eighteenth century.
 It is also the cocktail most associated with the Kentucky Derby, the famous horse race held annually in Louisville, Kentucky in the Spring.
 The drink quickly got a reputation as an upper-class beverage because it was served with ice, something only the wealthy had–not to mention the silver cup it was typically served in.
 (If you read my previous post about Moscow Mules, you already know how I feel about fancy cups and mugs).

 The word “julep” originally derived from the Spanish word “julepe” meaning “rosewater.”
 Julep generally refers to a sweet drink.
 What I love about a julep is its versatility, what many don’t know, is that it can be made with not only bourbon but with brandy, gin, rye whisky, or even cognac if you prefer.

 Churchill Downs began promoting the Mint Julep cocktail in 1938.
 An estimated 120,000 are sold at the Kentucky Derby each year, which is pretty impressive given attendance of around 158,000.
 While there is a strong association between juleps and the Derby, I think this is a great, refreshing drink option that you can actually have throughout the year.
 Depending on where you are, peaches can be fantastic in August and September.

-Farmers markets will still have delicious small, sweet, almost purple looking organic ones like the ones I used here.
-This recipe is made with bourbon and has just a touch of fresh peach to complement the mint and the caramel notes typically found in bourbon.
-I am not actually a big bourbon fan, but a julep falls into a different category of its own and one I love.
+Farmers markets will still have delicious small, sweet, almost purple-looking organic ones like the ones I used here.
+This recipe is made with bourbon and has just a touch of fresh peach to complement the mint and caramel notes typically found in bourbon.
+I am not a big bourbon fan, but a julep falls into a different category of its own and one I love.
 Maybe one of these days I’ll make my way to the Derby and have an official one there.